rpm-software-management/dnf5/doc/libdnf5_plugins/actions.8.rst

 Empty lines and lines that start with a '#' character (comment line) are ignored.

-Each non-comment line defines an action and consists of five items separated by colons: ``callback_name:package_filter:direction:reserved:command``.
+Each non-comment line defines an action and consists of five items separated by colons: ``callback_name:package_filter:direction:options:command``.

 ``callback_name``